HotupdaterHot Updater

 Recommended Approach

-For full R2 feature support including presigned URLs and better performance, use the S3-compatible AWS plugin.
+For a single plugin that supports both deploy-time storage and runtime presigned URLs, use the S3-compatible AWS plugin.
 See the AWS S3 Storage documentation for more details.

 Install the AWS plugin: